Creation Ministries International

-Creation Ministries International (CMI) is a non-profit organisation that promotes the pseudoscience of young earth creationism.
-It has branches in Australia, Canada, New Zealand, Singapore, South Africa, the United Kingdom and the United States.
+Creation Ministries International (CMI) is a nonprofit organisation that promotes the pseudoscience of young Earth creationism.
+It has branches in Australia, Canada, New Zealand, Singapore, South Africa, the United Kingdom, and the United States.

 History

-In 1977 Carl Wieland organised the Creation Science Association (CSA) in Adelaide in South Australia.
-In 1978 the organisation began the magazine Ex Nihilo (from the Latin phrase Creatio ex nihilo, meaning "Creation out of nothing").
+In 1977, Carl Wieland organised the Creation Science Association (CSA) in Adelaide in South Australia.
+In 1978, the organisation began the magazine Ex Nihilo (from the Latin phrase creatio ex nihilo, meaning "creation out of nothing").
 Soon after, the Creation Science Foundation (CSF) took over production of Ex Nihilo (later renaming it Creation Ex Nihilo, and eventually simply Creation).
-In 1984, CSF started the Ex Nihilo Technical Journal for more in-depth analysis of creation issues (it was later renamed Creation Ex Nihilo Technical Journal, then simply TJ, and now the Journal of Creation).
+In 1984, CSF started the Ex Nihilo Technical Journal for more in-depth analysis of creationist issues (it was later renamed Creation Ex Nihilo Technical Journal, then simply TJ, and now the Journal of Creation).

-In the mid-1990s Ken Ham, formerly of the Creation Science Foundation and then part of the Institute for Creation Research, formed an autonomous ministry in the United States.
-This ministry, along with the Australian Creation Science Foundation, were branded "Answers in Genesis" (AiG); eventually, legally-autonomous Answers in Genesis offices were opened in Canada, New Zealand, South Africa, and the United Kingdom.
+In the mid-1990s, Ken Ham, formerly of the Creation Science Foundation and then part of the Institute for Creation Research, formed an autonomous ministry in the United States.
+This ministry, along with the Australian Creation Science Foundation, was branded "Answers in Genesis" (AiG); eventually, legally autonomous Answers in Genesis offices were opened in Canada, New Zealand, South Africa, and the United Kingdom.

 Following a legal dispute in 2005, AiG split in 2006.
-The Australia, Canada, New Zealand and South Africa branches re-branded as "Creation Ministries International".
+The Australia, Canada, New Zealand, and South Africa branches re-branded as "Creation Ministries International".

-In late 2006 CMI established offices in the UK and United States.
-Since then CMI has distributed Creation magazine and the Journal of Creation in the United States itself.
+In late 2006, CMI established offices in the UK and the United States.
+Since then, CMI has distributed Creation magazine and the Journal of Creation in the United States itself.

-CMI publishes Creation magazine as well as the Journal of Creation.
+CMI publishes Creation magazine and the Journal of Creation.
 Creation reports that it has subscribers in more than 170 countries, with 60,000 copies of each issue produced.
 Creation is published four times a year.
 The Journal of Creation is published three times a year.

 The Voyage That Shook the World

 The Voyage That Shook The World is a 2009 dramatised documentary film commissioned by Creation Ministries International and produced by Fathom Media.
 It was released to mark the 200th anniversary of Charles Darwin's birth and the 150th anniversary of the publication of his seminal work On the Origin of Species.

-This 52-minute-long film includes interviews with proponents of intelligent design and young earth creationism along with some scholars, academics, and scientists who support the scientific consensus on evolution.
+This 52-minute-long film includes interviews with proponents of intelligent design and young Earth creationism along with some scholars, academics, and scientists who support the scientific consensus on evolution.
 Some of the mainstream scientists later said that the filmmakers deceptively edited their interviews and misled them.
 It features wildlife footage from the Galapagos Islands as well as on-location footage from Argentina, Chile, Tierra del Fuego, and the United Kingdom.
 The film's dramatised sequences were shot on location in Tasmania, Australia.
 The National Center for Science Education reviewed the film and found it misleading.